carol-hsu/carol-hsu.github.io/content/post/vm_macos.md

 Hypervisor.framework handles vCPU management and Memory mapping for VMs, while Virtualization.framework offers high-level APIs for creating and managing them.
 Virtualization tools can be built on top of these native frameworks.
-In fact, tools like UTM, xhyve, and Linuxkit are all built with them.
+In fact, tools like UTM, xhyve, and LinuxKit are all built with them.
 It's also likely that others, VirtualBox and VMware Fusion, are implemented using these libraries too (because, why wouldn't they?).
 Then, what's the difference between them when it comes to choosing the one most suitable for my needs?
 Here are some conditions I would consider: